contextlayerco/ContextLayer/docs/development-guide.md

 1. **Deploy the Smart Contracts**: Use Truffle’s migration feature to deploy the contracts to the Ethereum network.
 2. **Run the AI Agent**: Deploy the AI agent and connect it to the blockchain.
 Ensure that it’s receiving live data and making decisions based on it.

-## Contributing to Context Layer

-We welcome contributions to Context Layer!
-Whether it’s fixing bugs, adding new features, or improving documentation, your contributions are valuable and help make the platform stronger.

-### How to Contribute

-1. **Fork the repository**: Begin by forking the [Context Layer repository](#) to your GitHub account.

-2. **Create a new branch**: Once you've forked the repository, create a new branch from the `main` branch for your changes.

-3. **Make your changes**: Modify the code, fix bugs, or add new features.
-Be sure to write tests for new features to maintain code integrity.

-4. **Write tests**: For any new features, make sure to add corresponding tests to ensure the platform behaves as expected.

-5. **Submit a pull request (PR)**: Once you’ve made your changes, submit a pull request with a clear description of what you’ve changed and why.
-Ensure the PR is against the `main` branch.

-6. **Review process**: After submitting your PR, it will be reviewed by a team member.
-If there are any changes required, they will be discussed and incorporated.

-### Code of Conduct

-When contributing to **Context Layer**, please follow our [Code of Conduct](#).
-It ensures that the community remains respectful, collaborative, and welcoming to everyone.

-### Contributing Guidelines

-To help streamline the process, make sure to review our [Contributing Guidelines](#) for specifics on submitting pull requests, code style, and how to handle issues.

----

-With this guide, you should now have the knowledge to build, extend, and contribute to the **Context Layer** platform.
-For more advanced topics, such as optimization and security, check out the **API Reference** and **Security** sections.

 ---